chxzhangxox/Python_homework/README.md

 HW3:
 A self-written MathVector class functions like built-in Vector class.
 Magic methods (addtion,multiplication,[] and etc.) are defined.

+HW4W:
+Read unordered data (name, phone) from one file and write organized data into another file using regular expression to catch certain structures.

 HW5M:
 A program of animation using PyQt5.
 A red ball is able to bounce inside the window with certain speed.
 It works even if the window is resized during runtime.

+HW5W:
+A rectangle that can be dragged with the mouse and users can change its color by double clicking the rectangle.
+(Practice of mouse events)